QUEST FOR THE LOST QUARTET

 History

-Returning to the U.S. just before World War I, the quartet embarked on transcontinental tours that would redefine chamber music in America.
-Between 1915 and 1929, they played more than 3,000 concerts, performing in formal venues, frontier schools, railroad stations, and in Oklahoma for 600 members of the Cheyenne Nation.
-Helen Keller, after hearing them play, wrote, “You are masters of a wondrous art, sight is given, the blind and deaf ears hear sweet, strange sounds.”
+Returning to the U.S. just before World War I, the Zoellner Quartet embarked on transcontinental tours that would redefine chamber music in North America.
+Between 1915 and 1929, they played more than 3,000 concerts, performing in a range of venues, from Carnegie Hall and major institutions to churches, frontier schools, railroad stations, and in 1916 in Chilocco, Oklahoma for 600 Native Americans.

-Their weekly KHJ Radio broadcasts and regular performances at venues such as the Biltmore Hotel, Royce Hall, U.S.C.’s Bovard Auditorium, and the Ebell Club helped bring chamber music to a broader public.
+The Zoellner Quartet’s weekly KHJ Radio broadcasts and regular performances at venues such as the Biltmore Hotel, Royce Hall, U.S.C.’s Bovard Auditorium, and the Ebell Club helped bring chamber music to a broader public.

 Antoinette Zoellner, as first violinist, broke barriers as one of the first women to lead a professional quartet.
 She was so admired that a suffragette once shouted mid-performance, “A woman leading three men!
 Votes for Women!”